What’s in a name?

 Because what is in a name should represent what you are most passionate about, and what you are most passionate about should be your biggest joy.
 And that’s the key: always blog your passion, whether that be coupons, or kids, or travel.
 If and when you blog your passion you set a good base to start with.
 You can learn all the other things (how to improve your writing, how to grow your brand and your following, or how to partner with businesses and make money) along the way.

 Thank you so much for the incredible support and accolades, the love, the kind words and congratulatory messages and notes and remarks.
-Comments and posts like this one, are so moving and I am so grateful for the love.
+I am so grateful for the love.
 My husband Travis and I worked very hard to bring our passion to life in a way that you would enjoy and feel excited about as well.
 To know that we have accomplished this means the world to us.

 Nothing makes me happier than to witness it all.